hippiehunter/dblbook/src/trend/recommendations.md

 %DBR-S-STPMSG, STOP
 ```

 We can see that the subroutine is working as expected.
 It's recommending restocking for the widget, doodad, and whatchacallit items.
 The widget and doodad items have been selling well recently, and the whatchacallit item has been selling well historically.
 The subroutine is also recommending a higher quantity for the whatchacallit item because it has a history of massive sales spikes.
 Although this is a very simple example, it shows how we can use the tools we've learned to build a useful routine.
 We can do better though.
-In the next section, we're going to explore how we can use the `trends` array list to generate a very simple PDF report of the sales trends for each item.
+In the next section, we're going to explore how we can use the `trends` ArrayList to generate a very simple PDF report of the sales trends for each item.